mages/PSRWP/PSRWP.md

 ### Statistical Credibility, Stationarity and Segmentation<a name="Statistical Credibility, Stationarity and Segmentation"></a>

 Actuaries will seek a balance between collecting and using enough data to achieve statistical credibility; against using longer duration data that may incorporate effects, whether from the external environmental or changes in internal processes, which are markedly different from present and anticipated future experience. **Fundamental to all reserving and stochastic reserving methods is the assumption that future experience will be broadly in line with past experience, as reflected in the data but subject to adjustment for known and measured changes** - say in underlying exposures or in inflation if this is adjusted for separately within the modelling process.
-The assumption of future experience being the same as experience is sometimes referred to as the "stationarity assumption".
+The assumption of future experience being the same as experience is sometimes referred to as the "stationary assumption".
 Although it is possible to arrive at a more stable, and potentially more credible, data set by combining triangles from a number of similar lines of business, **care should be taken to not combine heterogeneous sub-segments** where changes in the relative balance of these sub-segments might change over time, leading to features in the combined data that do not reflect the underlying experience.

 For most purposes, **data should include claims costs** , but also **Allocated Loss Adjustment Expenses**.
 Also, if **Salvage & Subrogation** (S&S) are common features of the business line then careful consideration should be given to this.
 It should also be noted that the potential for negative development increments may undermine the applicability of some of the methods.